Uncovering Majorana nature through a precision measurement of $CP$ phase: Acknowledgements

-{\textit{Acknowledgements.---}
+\section{Acknowledgements}

 A. M. Gago acknowledges funding by the {\it Direcci\'on de Gesti\'on de la Investigaci\'on} at PUCP, through grants DGI-2017-3-0019 and DGI 2019-3-0044.
 F. N. D\'iaz acknowledges CONCYTEC for the graduate fellowship under Grant No. 236-2015-FONDECYT.
-The authors also want to thank F. de Zela, J. Jones-P\'erez, J. L. Bazo and C. A. Arg\"uelles for useful suggestions and reading the manuscript.
+The authors also want to thank F. de Zela, J. Jones-P\'erez, J. L. Bazo, C. A. Arg\"uelles and Mario A. Acero for useful suggestions and reading the manuscript.